dsbowen/hemlock/docs_md/tutorial/run_local.md

 ## Summary

-In this part of the tutorial, you learned how to tell your application where to start and end, and run your application locally.
+In this part of the tutorial, you learned how to initialize a hemlock application and run it locally.

-In the next part of the tutorial, we're going to use question polymorphs to add a demographics questionnaire to our survey.
+In the next part of the tutorial, you'll learn how to use question polymorphs to add a demographics questionnaire to your survey.